Snakes Alive! – A Coincidental Start To My Writing Day…

 Above Photo: The snake basks in early morning sunlight in Nong Khai, Thailand.

-I’m up in Nong Khai in northern Thailand, working hard on editing my screenplay for BACK, which, in one scene, features a woman encountering a deadly snake at head height in the jungle, where such encounters are an ever-present danger.
+I’m up in Nong Khai in northern Thailand, just across the Mekong from Laos, working hard on editing my screenplay for BACK, which, in one scene, features a woman encountering a deadly snake at head height in the jungle, where such encounters are an ever-present danger.
 Less so in the centre of a town.

 So this morning at 7am, I headed out with my wife and mother in law, going to the local fresh market.